About Us

 Adapt Landscapes believes that well-designed gardens can be both restorative and resilient.
 Every project is an opportunity to help clients reimagine what their land can be.

 Adapt Community Supported Ecology began in 2019 with a simple goal: to bring native plants to neighbors’ homes in Ann Arbor and help them plant small gardens together.
-What began as a small local effort has grown to serve communities across three states, offering education, programming, and hands-on ecological outreach while putting thousands of native plants in the ground free of charge each year.
+What began as a small local effort has grown to serve communities across three states, offering education, programming, and hands-on ecological outreach while putting thousands of native plants in the ground, free of charge, each year.
+Through crowdfunding, hands-on education, and dedicated volunteer involvement, Adapt Community Supported Ecology builds connected communities that restore native plant and perennial food landscapes and create long-term pathways for ongoing ecological stewardship.

 Meet the team

-At Adapt, William co-leads full-service landscape design, installation, and care for homeowners, businesses, and organizations across Southeast Michigan.
-He combines ecological knowledge with hands-on experience to create landscapes that are both beautiful and naturally resilient.
+William Kirst is the founder of Adapt Landscapes and Adapt Community Supported Ecology, bringing over 20 years of experience as an ecologist to his work.
+At Adapt, William co-leads full-service landscape design, stewardship and maintenance planning, installation, and care for homeowners, businesses, and organizations across Southeast Michigan.
+He combines ecological knowledge with hands-on experience to create landscapes that are beautiful and naturally resilient.
 Passionate about teaching, William frequently speaks on ecological topics, sharing his knowledge and inspiring others to engage with their local environment.
+He LOVES working with clients to see their dreams realized.

 A lifelong gardener and Chicago native, William studied Botany at the University of Illinois and spent many years with Ann Arbor’s Natural Area Preservation, where he developed deep expertise in ecological restoration and native plant systems.
 In 2019, he founded Adapt Community Supported Ecology to connect people with the land through education, volunteerism, and community-driven projects.
 He brings a passion for teaching and a commitment to creating landscapes that are resilient, expressive, and rooted in place.